 - enter a transcript.
 Yes, a written transcript.
 It’s one more thing Google will to scan to help people find your video.

 - would you like to add subtitles?
 You can upload a SubRip caption file directly into YouTube.
-Don’t bother making them yourself, Rev.com is inexpensive and gives you what you need.
+Don’t bother making them yourself, Rev.com and other transcription services like it are inexpensive and give you what you need.
 You can use it for that transcript as well.

 Post it at your website

-Just think about it logically.
-What type of video did you produce?
-Is it an About Us video, a testimonial, an event video, product demo?
-Think about who your audience is for your video and place it on the pages those people are most likely to visit.
+But don’t stop there, think about who your audience is for your video and place it on the pages those people are most likely to visit.

 You can host the video yourself, or you can embed the YouTube video.
 Not sure how to do this?
 Ask your web professional or contact my buddy Brian Bender at Net Elevation.